 In addition to Code of Conduct sessions, 216 hours were allocated to ethical training, including courses on human rights and regulatory compliance.
-These were complemented by ESG-related training conducted in 2023, which included:

 Ethics training is made available to all employees through the e-learning platform, where it can be accessed at any time without limitations on frequency.